zhenry9/ullr/docs/configuration.rst

 Clicking the hamburger icon in the lower left will bring up some advanced options for the device, which will be covered elsewhere in this document.
 Clicking the "X" in the bottom right will remove the device.
+If you run into trouble, check the :ref:`console <Using the Console>` for more information.

 Saving configuration
 ~~~~~~~~~~~~~~~~~~~~